Click filter to remove

 Extent: 20 notebooks

-Description: The Tolowa materials in the ACLS collection consist primarily of 18 field notebooks withh information from informants from Burnt Rock and Smith River Island, California.
+Description: The Tolowa materials in the ACLS collection consist primarily of 18 field notebooks with information from informants from Burnt Ranch and Smith River Island, California.
 Includes lexical items, paradigms, songs, museum specimens, texts, historical narratives, ethnological data, and names for material-culture objects.
-These can be found in the "Tolowa" section of the finding aid.
-See also "Field notes in California Athabascan languages" located in the "Athapaskan" section of the finding aid, which contains additional stories.
+These can be found in the "Tolowa" section of the finding aid as item Na20f.1.
+There are also some stories in "Field notes in California Athabascan languages" (item Na.2), located in the "Athapaskan" section of the finding aid.

 Collection: ACLS Collection (American Council of Learned Societies Committee on Native American Languages, American Philosophical Society) (Mss.497.3.B63c)